Jennifer Fopma

-Jennifer Fopma (born October 30, 1981) is an international level beach volleyball player of the United States.
+Jennifer Conover (née Fopma, born October 30, 1981) is a retired American beach volleyball player.

-Career
+Career and personal life

+Fopma was born in Leiden to American parents living in the Netherlands.
+Her family moved back to the U.S. when she was aged one.
+She started her graduation at Pepperdine University, and then moved to California State University, Northridge.

 She started her career in 2005 with the AVP tours.
 Fopma had her best ever international (FIVB) finish with her then-partner Brooke Sweat, when they placed third at the 2013 Berlin Grand Slam.

-Fopma was born in Leiden to American parents living in the Netherlands.
-Her family moved back to USA when she was aged one.
-She started her graduation at Pepperdine University, and then moved to California State University, Northridge.
 She is married to the Men's team's former coach, Jeff Conover.
+The couple have a son.